Crashlytics in React Native

 Logging errors in Crashlytics

 Although Crashlytics in React native records the stack traces of fatal and non-fatal crashes.
-Furthermore, understanding a crash may be challenging solely through the stack trace.
-Logging, debugging tools, or examining the context is often necessary to uncover the root cause.
+Besides, crash diagnosis is sometimes a difficult task even after the stack trace.
+Crawling through logs, debugging tools or the context look is usually required to detect the main reason.

 Disabling crash data collection